poseidon-framework/aadr2poseidon/AADR50_to_Poseidon2.4.0/README.md

 - Run `trident validate` to check wether everything is in the correct format

 ### How does `data migration.R` work

-It makes a dummy dataframe called "test_pub" within your R working directoryaccording to Poseidon 2.40 standards. line 159 # subseting necessary data from anno is used to subset the data of the publication that you want to convert into a poseidon package.
-Then It uses built in functions to extract and parse data.
+This script translates .anno to .janno files in an opinionated way.
+Here we document the decisions we made for individual parameters.
+If you apply changes to this script, remember to validate output `.janno` file with trident or `poseidonR::validate_janno`.

-* Basic column extraction function : This is the primary function that used to extract data from relevent AADR v50 columns directly without any parsings.
+* Basic column extraction function: This is the primary function that used to extract data from relevent AADR v50 columns directly without any parsings.

-*Xcontam_parse : this function converts "Xcontam ANGSD MOM point estimate" into Poseidon "Xcontam" data.
+* Xcontam_parse: this function converts "Xcontam ANGSD MOM point estimate" into Poseidon "Xcontam" data.
 It replaces unncessary string values with NA values.
 As this measurement can only taken with male samples.

-*Data_type_parse : this function converts AADR v50 "Data Source" column data into Poseidon 2.4 "Data type" data.
+* Data_type_parse: this function converts AADR v50 "Data Source" column data into Poseidon 2.4 "Data type" data.
 Its nested with supportive %equalToLower% function to get data into common format nd minimalize complexities.

-*parse_udg_treatment : clean up "library type" of AADR v50 and returns UGD value to Poseidon table.
+* parse_udg_treatment: clean up "library type" of AADR v50 and returns UGD value to Poseidon table.
 It converts "library type" of AADR into a proper list, then loop through the list and replace unnecesary strings.

-*Lib_type_to_Lib_built : This function check the Library type values and decidethe Library built values as "ss" or "ds" *Pub_clean : This function clear the AADR "Publication name" column and return corresponding Poseidon publication name.
+* Lib_type_to_Lib_built: This function check the Library type values and decidethe Library built values as "ss" or "ds"

+* Pub_clean: This function clear the AADR "Publication name" column and return corresponding Poseidon publication name.

-*genotype : This function gets the AADR version ID and based on Its ".SG" or ".DG" part decides the genotype values of Poseidon "Genotype_Ploidy"
+* genotype: This function gets the AADR version ID and based on Its ".SG" or ".DG" part decides the genotype values of Poseidon "Genotype_Ploidy"

-*derive_standard_error : This function gets AADR "Xcontam ANGSD MOM point estimate (only if male and ≥200)" "Xcontam ANGSD MOM 95% CI truncated at 0 (only if male and ≥200)" as inputs.
+* derive_standard_error: This function gets AADR "Xcontam ANGSD MOM point estimate (only if male and ≥200)" "Xcontam ANGSD MOM 95% CI truncated at 0 (only if male and ≥200)" as inputs.
 Then it clear those data columns by cuting of unnecessary string parts and obtains a numeric value.
 Afterwards formulates Poesidon "Xcontam_stderr" value and round it off upto 5 digits.

-*age_string_parser : Lines from #243 to #252 of this script are based on script "age_string_parser.R".
-Clone it and open in R. Function "split_age_string" takes in full date value of AADR and returns "Date_C14_Labnr,Date_C14_Uncal_BP,Date_C14_Uncal_BP_Err,Date_BC_AD_Start,Date_BC_AD_Stop,Date_Type" as a table which is assigned into the data object "Dates" .
+* age_string_parser: Lines from #243 to #252 of this script are based on script "age_string_parser.R".
+Clone it and open in R. Function "split_age_string" takes in full date value of AADR and returns "Date_C14_Labnr,Date_C14_Uncal_BP,Date_C14_Uncal_BP_Err,Date_BC_AD_Start,Date_BC_AD_Stop,Date_Type" as a table which is assigned into the data object "Dates".

-### How to make new poseidon packags from the data extracted from AADR v50

-1)Validate extracted data using PoseidonR
-#in R : PoseidonR::Validate_janno